Retropikzel/foreign-c/README.md

 Required versions:

+- Chibi > 0.11
+    - At the only 0.11 is out so build from git
+- Chicken >= 5.4.0 < 6
 - Guile >= 3
+    - Has include bug, might not work on all situations
 - Kawa >= 3.11 and Java >= 22
     - Needs arguments
         - -J--add-exports=java.base/jdk.internal.foreign.abi=ALL-UNNAMED
         - -J--add-exports=java.base/jdk.internal.foreign.layout=ALL-UNNAMED
         - -J--add-exports=java.base/jdk.internal.foreign=ALL-UNNAMED
         - -J--enable-native-access=ALL-UNNAMED
         - -J--enable-preview
 - STklos > 2.10
+    - At the time only 2.10 is out so build from git

 ### Primitives 1 table